gitlabhq/omnibus-gitlab/doc/settings/memory_constrained_envs.md

 [minimum requirements](https://docs.gitlab.com/install/requirements/) or the [reference architectures](https://docs.gitlab.com/administration/reference_architectures/).

-The following sections contain advice that allows GitLab to run in environments that do not meet the minimum requirements.
 While most GitLab parts should be functional with these settings in place, you may experience unexpected degradation of both product functionality and performance.

+{{< alert type="note" >}}

-You should be able to run GitLab with up to 5 developers with individual Git projects no larger than 100 MB.
+The following sections describe how to run GitLab with up to 5 developers with individual Git repositories no larger than 100 MB.

+{{< /alert >}}

 ## Minimum requirements for constrained environments